-When you take a picture, the image pixels are being saved to the memory card by your camera.
-In addition, your camera attaches EXIF information to each image file that it saves.
-Technical information like: camera model, ISO value and aperture value are saved along with each image.
+When you take a picture with your phone or camera, the image pixels are being saved to the memory card by your camera.
+In addition to the photo pixels, your camera attaches EXIF metadata to each image file that it saves.
+Image metadata includes technical information like: camera model, ISO value and aperture value are saved along with each image.
 This way you can see all this information when you view each image in your software.

 The road traveled by image metadata from camera to computer